 Vasanth has a broad range of experience within American Express, holding roles in implementation of Next-Generation payment platform in international markets; driving Information Security and internal control program within Technology Services group , and recently, leading Issue Management program for the company.
 Vasanth is passionate about Operational Risk topics and has worked with leaders to drive enterprise risk management and implement best practices that directly impact operational risk, controls and compliance, growth and service quality.

-US Head of Operational Risk Management
+EVP, Head of Enterprise and Operational Risk Management

 Twenty-two years of banking experience with an emphasis on risk and controls.
 Mr. Nestore is the Head of US Operational Risk Management at TD Bank, America’s most Convenient Bank.
 He has been with TD for seven years and has held a variety of roles in Risk Management and Finance including previous work leading the Segment Risk team in Operational Risk.
 Most recently, he was providing strategic oversight and assisting in the execution of the CCAR strategy.